 México is so much more than Cancún

 México is a land of striking contrasts and rich heritage, offering everything from pristine beaches and lush jungles to deserts, cenotes, and ancient pyramids.
-Its traditional cuisine is even recognized by UNESCO as an Intangible Cultural Heritage of Humanity!
+Its traditional cuisine is even recognised by UNESCO as an Intangible Cultural Heritage of Humanity!

 While many think of Cancún's turquoise waters and beautiful sandy beaches, or Tulum’s scenic ruins and the pyramid you can see from the ocean, México’s charm extends far beyond.

-Take a look at the 8 lesser-known destinations in Mexico that most travelers miss and our Travel Guide 'JFC's Guide to: Mexico City', so you can plan your trip and really experience a different México.
+Take a look at the 8 lesser-known destinations in Mexico that most travellers miss and our Travel Guide 'JFC's Guide to: Mexico City', so you can plan your trip and really experience a different México.